mtisza1/influenza_a_serotype/README.md

 # influenza_a_serotype
- Assign reads from a short-read sequencing library to influenza A serotypes
+ Assign reads from a short-read sequencing library to influenza A serotypes with `iav_serotype` command line tool.

+ The basic premise is to competitively align reads to an up-to-date database of influenza A sequences tagged with information about segment and serotype.
+Then, determined if a read (pair) aligns better to a particular serotype.

+`Input`: paired-end short reads - OR - long reads

+`Output`: 1. files of serotype-specific reads.
+2. Read summary table.
+3. Plot of serotype distribution in sample

 # Installation